-Social workers focus on helping people most at risk due to social and economic injustices and discrimination.
-Our social work major teaches you how to implement a planned care process to help people improve relationships and resolve problems.
-We focus on how people and their environments interact, giving our social workers a variety of options for intervention.
-A bachelor of social work (BSW) prepares you to work with a broad client population in many settings.
-Our BSW accredited program makes you eligible for admission into advanced master of social work (MSW) programs, preparing you for specialized practice, including individual, family and group psychotherapy.
+A bachelor of social work (BSW) prepares students to work with a broad client population and in a variety of settings.
+Our BSW accredited program makes students eligible for admission into advanced master of social work (MSW) programs, which prepare students for specialized practice, including individual, family and group psychotherapy.

 We are dedicated to preparing competent generalist social workers, dedicated to Christ, sensitive to and appreciative of diversity, committed to social and economic justice, and ready to empower people, families, groups, organizations and communities.

 Why should you choose SAU’s social work program?

 - It’s accredited by the Council on Social Work Education.

 - SAU’s 100% online BSW is accessible to students worldwide.

 - Our faculty’s field experience allows them to better prepare students for their own post-graduate professional experiences.